petrizhang/crisp/README.md

 ## About Crisp
 You may have been told that **C++ templates are Turing-complete**.
-It means you could do anything that a general programming language can do with C++ **template meta-programming** at **compile time**.
+It means you could do anything that a general programming language can do with C++ templates at **compile time**.

 Yes, C++ templates are powerful enough to build arbitrarily complex programs.
-But the tedious syntax and obscure semantic of C++ templates prevent people to do such thing.
+But the tedious syntax and obscure semantic of C++ prevent people to do such thing.

-Now, Crisp brings a **convenient, flexible and elegant** way for people to play with C++ template meta-programming and build compile time programs.
+Now, Crisp brings a **convenient, flexible and elegant** way for people to play with C++ templates and build compile-time programs.

 In short, Crisp is a lisp-like and Turing-complete DSL built upon C++ templates.
 It could be considered as a interpreter that interprets lisp programs at C++ compile time.